jancionear/NEPs/neps/nep-crossband.md

     possible_bandwidth_grants_bitmap: [u8; 6]
 }
 ```
-TODO - decide on the exact representation used in the implementation and describe it here.

 Sending less than 100KiB of receipts won't require a `BandwidthRequest`.
 Every shard will be allowed to send this much without asking for permission.
 On current mainnet traffic the typical size of receipts to send is below 20kB, so on most heights there won't be any bandwidth requests.
 Bandwidth requests are needed only for exceptionally large transfers.
 This helps to save space inside chunk headers, we don't have to keep `num_shards**2` requests for every height.

 ### Generating bandwidth requests

 To generate a bandwidth request the sender shard has to look at the receipts stored in the outgoing buffer to another shard and pick bandwdith grant options that make sense.
-In this context "makes sense" means that the having this much bandwidth would cause the sender to send more receipts than the previous requested option.
-So for example if the outgoing buffer contains two receipts of size 2MB, the requested options would be [2MB, 4MB].
-2.1MB wouldn't be an option because granting 2.1MB of bandwdith doesn't allow the shard to send out more than the 2MB option.
-Outgoing buffers with many small receipts would generate a lot of options, in there increasing the grant by 100kB often allows to tens of additional receipts.
+In this context "makes sense" means that the having this much bandwidth would cause the sender to send more receipts than the previous requested option, as described in the previous section.

 The simplest implementation would be to actually walk through the list of outgoing recepipts (starting from the ones that will be sent the soonest) and create a new option every time the total size increases by at least 100kB, like so: